cs3216/cs3216.github.io/coursework/facebook/index.md

 If you have a good reason to, you could even develop both types of applications for your project.
 However, do note that execution matters: you do not automatically get extra points for choosing to do both.
-If you choose to develop both a Facebook Canvas and a standalone application, and if your execution is poor, you will get lower grades compared to a team that only developed one type of application and did it well.
+If you choose to develop both a "Games on Facebook" and a standalone application, and if your execution is poor, you will get lower grades compared to a team that only developed one type of application and did it well.
 Consider yourself warned.
 But of course, if you decide to do both and your execution is fantastic, you can expect a better grade.

 <div class="box">
-  <strong class="milestone-counter">Milestone 1:</strong> Choose to do a Facebook Canvas application,
+  <strong class="milestone-counter">Milestone 1:</strong> Choose to do a "Games on Facebook" application,
   a standalone application, or both.
 Choose wisely and justify your choice with a short write-up.
 </div>